Jean Hennessy: Career

-His elder brother James had been elected before him to Parliament as député and senator, but he chose to dedicate himself to the management of the family business.
+His elder brother, James Hennessy had been elected before him to Parliament as député and senator, but he chose to dedicate himself to the management of the family business.

 In the 1932 general election Hennessy was defeated by Henri Malet of the Democratic Republican Alliance.
 Out of parliament, he founded the Social-National Party and was elected again as deputy for Alpes-Maritimes, sitting with the Independent Left group in the Chamber of Deputies.

-On 10 July 1940, at the joint session of the French parliament which granted extraordinary powers to Marshal Philippe Pétain, Jean Hennessy and his brother James were part of the 80 parliamentarians who opposed the measure.
+On 10 July 1940, at the joint session of the French parliament which granted strong powers to Marshal Philippe Pétain, Jean Hennessy and his brother James were part of the 80 parliamentarians who opposed the measure.
 He had been married to Marguerite de Mun, who bore him two sons, Patrick and Kilian, and a daughter Jacqueline.
-Kilian Hennessy (1907-2010) later became chairman of the Cognac business and contributed to its merger into the LVMH group.
+Kilian Hennessy (1907–2010) later became chairman of the Cognac business and contributed to its merger into the LVMH group.

+Death

-Jean Hennessy died at Lausanne in Switzerland in 1944 where he had lived since 1941.
+Jean Hennessy died at Lausanne, Switzerland in the 4th of November, 1944, where he had lived since 1941.